Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Management strategies

-• Diversify suppliers toward basins with low water stress (AWARE < 5).
+• Diversify suppliers towards basins with lower water stress.

 • Promote efficient domestic production through precision irrigation and drought-resistant varieties.

-• Introduce virtual-water labelling for end consumers and public-procurement institutions.
+• Introduce virtual-water information for end consumers and public-procurement bodies.

-• Strengthen bilateral cooperation: irrigation-modernisation programmes that benefit the exporting region while ensuring stable supply for the importer.
+• Strengthen cooperation through irrigation-modernisation programmes that benefit the exporting region while ensuring stable supply for the importer.

 Conceptual links

-Outsourcing connects with water balance (clarifies hidden deficits), water stress (actual physical pressure), and corporate water footprint (supply-chain impact).
-It is also related to water neutrality, since companies offsetting their consumption must consider the virtual water in their inputs.
+Outsourcing connects with the water balance (which clarifies hidden deficits), water stress (the actual physical pressure) and the corporate water footprint (supply-chain impact).
+It is also related to water neutrality, since companies offsetting their consumption must also consider the virtual water embedded in their inputs.

 Outsourcing water consumption reveals critical interdependencies in a world where water and food security are increasingly threatened by climate change and demographic pressure.
-Incorporating this indicator into trade policy, investment decisions, and corporate strategies is essential to avoid shifting the burden of water scarcity from one region to another.
+Incorporating this perspective into trade policy, investment decisions and corporate strategy is essential to avoid simply shifting the burden of water scarcity from one region to another.
+At Manglai we help companies understand and report their environmental impact.
+Discover how Manglai can help you.

 Companies that trust us